doctest/doctest/doc/markdown/features.md

 - gcc 6
 - pool allocator for String class
 - floating point comparison support
-- Bitwise() class that has overloaded operators for comparison - to be used to check objects bitwise against each other
 - timing reports of tests, duration restrictions, kill of longer than (will perhaps require threading), etc...
 - a message macro (also tracepoint/passpoint/info/context and whatever - like in boost.test) (ALSO ERROR/FAIL - like boost)
 - add WARN as third option to CHECK/REQUIRE versions of assertions